-A new console generation is here, which means a lot of people will be buying a PS5 over the holidays.
-If you're unfamiliar with PlayStation or Xbox, this can be an intimidating process.
+We're a year into the new console generation, but systems are still incredibly difficult to come by.
+This means that many will be getting ahold of the PS5 for the first time over the holidays.
+If you're unfamiliar with PlayStation or Xbox, the setup can be an intimidating process.
 And even if you know your way around a gaming console, there are still a few things you may want to know beforehand.
 We'll walk you through everything you'll need to know about buying a PS5, setting it up, and more.

 Finding a PS5

-The PS5 has released alongside the PS5 Digital Edition, priced at $499 and $399, respectively.
-If you haven't already pre-ordered a PS5, be on the lookout at retailers like Amazon, Target, Walmart, Best Buy, and GameStop.
+The PS5 was released alongside the PS5 Digital Edition in November 2020, priced at $499 and $399, respectively.
+If you haven't been able to pick one up yet, be on the lookout at retailers like Amazon, Target, Walmart, Best Buy, and GameStop.
 Stock is coming and going in waves, so it'd be smart to sign up for email or text notifications at whichever website you're looking to buy from.

 Setting up a PS5